Thodoris-Diamantidis/result-summary-component/README.md

 ### Useful resources

 - [CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/) - This helped me a ton by starting of my Css file on the right foot.
-I really liked this pattern and will use
+I really liked this pattern and will use it going forward.

 ## Author